LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Extra jobs added by the projects
 ================================

-Compare each ``.gitlab/<MACHINE>-build-and-test-extra`` between the two projects and look for:
+Compare each ``.gitlab/<MACHINE>-build-and-test-extra.yml`` file between the two projects and look for:

 * differences between jobs with the same name.

-* jobs overrides: an "extra" job, if it has the same name as a shared job, overrides the shared job.
+* jobs overriden: an "extra" job, if it has the same name as a shared job, overrides the shared job.

 * jobs present only in one of the two projects.